ChangedRuby/OOP-Exercises/README.md

-Some of the exercises I did to practice OOP concepts in college.
+Some of the exercises I did to practice OOP concepts in college with Java.